Keefe Brasselle: Personal life

-Brasselle was of the Roman Catholic faith and a lifelong Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.
+Brasselle was of the Roman Catholic faith.

 Later years and death

 In 1974, Brasselle signed on as director of the low-budget sex comedy If You Don't Stop It...
 You'll Go Blind (released 1975; shown in Britain as You Must Be Joking).
 This was a feature-length parade of burlesque blackouts, double-entendre jokes, and bawdy song-and-dance numbers.
 Brasselle staged the musical numbers himself and even appeared as a specialty act, embellishing his performance with Eddie Cantor's gestures and mannerisms.
 The film was booked into hundreds of theaters for midnight shows and, despite scathing reviews from mainstream critics, was very popular with college students; it earned more than four million dollars.

 Keefe Brasselle died from liver disease in 1981, at age 58.